EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/06-router.md

 There is also one on-motherboard ethernet jack (Realtek) for a total of five NICs.

-Proxmox is installed using the on-board Realtek NIC as the only interface bonded to `vmbr0` (the default public network bridge in Proxmox).
-Instead, the four ports on the i350-T4 are passed directly to the VM via IOMMU.
+Proxmox is installed with the on-board Realtek NIC as the only interface bonded to `vmbr0` (the default public network bridge in Proxmox) and this port is used only for administrative purposes.
+The four ports on the i350-T4 are passed directly to the VM via IOMMU.
 This means the VM is totally in control of these four physical NICs, and Proxmox is hands off.
-The Realtek NIC (`enp2s0f0` bonded to `vmbr0`) will only be used to access the Proxmox admin GUI and API.
 The i350 ports will be used as the new router (WAN, LAN, OPT1, OPT2).

 Technically, the i350-T4 should be capable of SRIOV, which would allow the four ports to be split into several virtual interfaces (called